 (The Shenandoah crashed in a storm in 1925; the Los Angeles was decommissioned in 1932.)

 The Fort Worth helium plant also conducted experiments in the noble gases (helium, neon, argon, krypton, xenon, and radon), resulting in advances in oceanography, medicine, machining, and nuclear physics.
 Experiments at the plant also contributed to the development of neon lighting, changing forever the appearance of America after sundown.

 Approximately 99 percent of the natural gas used at the plant to produce helium was “waste” but not wasted: Lone Star distributed it to customers.

-The plant even had a basketball team in the Industrial League.
-Hard not to imagine helium plant team members on the court arguing with the referee with voices like Mickey Mouse.
+The helium plant even had a basketball team in the Industrial League.
+After a disputed call on the court, it’s hard not to imagine helium plant team members arguing with the referee with voices like Mickey Mouse.